-According to the latest used car market data from Black Book, the used car market is dropping at wholesale markets.
-When will retail used car prices drop?
+According to the latest used car market data from Black Book, the used car prices are slowly but steadily falling at wholesale markets.
+These are the markets that most car dealerships buy and sell preowned inventory from.
+When will retail used car prices drop further?
 We’ll get into that below.
 First, let’s take a closer look at wholesale prices last week.

-Is the car bubble bursting?
+Where are used car prices headed?
 Let’s look at the data.

 Used Truck Prices (Wholesale)